Applications for 2019 Study Tour now open

 Motorway demand management

-Learn how the Dutch manage the densest network of motorways in Europe, and what challenges and opportunities they are preparing for to manage demand and lessons for Australian cities
+Learn how the Dutch manage the densest network of motorways in Europe, and what challenges and opportunities they are preparing for to manage demand and lessons for other countries

 The future of paying for car use